Luc-Julien-Joseph Casabianca: Career

 Casabianca distinguished himself in the Royal French Navy, was a deputy for Corsica at the National Convention, then became member of the Council of Five Hundred.
 He was the commander of flagship Orient, which transported Napoleon across the Mediterranean during his expedition to Egypt.

-During the Battle of the Nile of 1 August 1798, where Rear-Admiral Horatio Nelson destroyed the French fleet in Aboukir Bay, Casabianca fought heroically until his death.
+During the Battle of the Nile of 1 August 1798, where Rear-Admiral Horatio Nelson destroyed the French fleet in Aboukir Bay, Casabianca fought until his death.
 During the course of battle, he ordered Giocante, his 10-year-old son who accompanied him, to remain in a section of the ship until he called for him.
 Although the ship was on fire, the boy, who did not know that his father was no longer alive, refused to leave his post without receiving his orders.
 After the fire reached the gunpowder section, the ship exploded; the child perished, along with an unknown number of crewmen.